jcjorel/clonesquad-ec2-pet-autoscaler/docs/tpl/CONFIGURATION_REFERENCE.md

 To do so, create a ZIP file containing your YAML files and push it to an S3 Bucket accessible to CloudFormation.

-	Tip: In the ZIP file, create a file named 'custom.config.yaml' that will be read automatically at startup.
+> Tip: In the ZIP file, create a file named 'custom.config.yaml' that will be read automatically at each scheduling Lambda function launch (every 20s by default).

 The [Cloudformation template](../template.yaml) contains 2 parameters to inject this customization ZIP file at deployment time: